 Make it interactive and engaging

 When you use e-learning for your onboarding, how can you know if it’s effective?
 The answer: feedback.
-No matter what you implement, you must ask your employees for their comments and suggestions, especially with something as crucial as onboarding.
+No matter what you implement, ask your employees for their comments and suggestions, especially with something as crucial as onboarding.

 If one of your organization’s challenges is retaining talent, then improving your onboarding processes can be one of the solutions.
 And e-learning for onboarding can help you achieve this.
 Make it your competitive advantage!